edjusted/update-do-not-airlock-checklist/README.md

-`*` **Import/overwrite Crew Note**: if you manage your crew manually by manually typing in your crew levels and number of stars, you'll want to use the **Import/overwrite Crew (manual)** option, which will copy over all of your manually entered info.\
+`*` **Import/overwrite Crew Note**: if you manage your crew manually by manually typing in your crew levels and number of stars, you'll want to use the **Import/overwrite Crew (manual Fused / Level / Active cols)** option, which will copy over all of your manually entered info (i.e. the "Fused", "Level", and "Active" checkbox columns.\
-&nbsp; If you use [Datacore](https://datacore.app/playertools/) to import your crew data, you can either use the **Import/overwrite Crew (Import tab)**, which copies over the contents of the old **Import** tab.
+&nbsp; If you use [Datacore](https://datacore.app/playertools/) to import your crew data, you can either use the **Import/overwrite Crew (Import tab)**, which just copies over the contents of the old **Import** tab.
 Or you can simply reimport a fresh export from Datacore.

 # Options